aperture-sh/navigator/README.md

 ## Deployment

+* For a Aperture Infrastructure quickstart see `README.md` here [Tank](https://github.com/aperture-sh/tank).
-For production enviroments see our provisioning scripts using [Ansible](https://github.com/aperture-sh/tank-ansible) and [Terraform](https://github.com/aperture-sh/tank-terraform).
+* For production environments see our provisioning scripts using [Ansible](https://github.com/aperture-sh/tank-ansible) and [Terraform](https://github.com/aperture-sh/tank-terraform).

 ## Available Scripts